hybridauth/hybridauth/README.md

 Hybridauth is a community driven project and accepts contributions of code and documentation from the community.

-For more information, see [CONTRIBUTING.md](https://github.com/hybridauth/hybridauth/blob/master/CONTRIBUTING.md).
+For more information, see http://hybridauth.github.io/getinvolved.html.

 #### Questions, Help and Support?

-For general questions (i.e, "how-to" questions), consider using [StackOverflow](https://stackoverflow.com/questions/tagged/hybridauth).

-We also have a mailing list at [Google Groups](http://groups.google.com/group/hybridauth).
+For general questions (i.e, "how-to" questions), please consider using [StackOverflow](https://stackoverflow.com/questions/tagged/hybridauth) instead of the Github issues tracker.
+For convenience, we also have a [low-activity] mailing list at [Google Groups](http://groups.google.com/group/hybridauth) and a [Gitter channel](https://gitter.im/hybridauth/hybridauth) if you want to get help directly from the community.

 #### Project maintainers